hkirk/swtafp-slides/slides/01/01-intro.md

 * Fluent in Scala
 * Know some SML
 * Been using F# since summer 2020

-* a bit like starting from scratch
+* A bit like starting from scratch

 ----

 ## Why F# #

 - forces you to think in a different way
-- is build by Microsfot
+- is build by Microsoft
 - has access to .NET standard library
 - fully operational on Windows, Linux and Mac via .Net Core
 - strong type system